helloworldless/davidagood.com/content/blog/dynamodb-data-modeling/index.md

 How should updates to multiple entities in an item collection be handled?
 Presumably with a batch transaction, or should updates to multiple entities in an item collection be avoided entirely?

+## Different SDKs

+Beware of different SDKs especially when researching issues, e.g. before digging into documentation, check which SDK or which version it is for.

+For example, for Java there are many SDKS and other official libraries:

+- Java SDK v1
+- Java SDK v2
+- DynamoDBMapper

+Also, transactional operations have their own classes, like `Get` and `Put`